 16 Days of Activism

-16 Days of Activism is an annual campaign against gender-based violence, lead by MAV and Respect Victoria supported by the Shire.
+16 Days of Activism is an annual international campaign against gender-based violence to challenge violence against women and girls.

 If you or someone you know needs is impacted by family violence, please visit out page on family violence help, support and information.

 Why are you only focusing on men’s violence against women?
 What about women’s violence against men?

 The Shire acknowledges that violence is experienced by both men and women.
 All forms of violence are unacceptable.
 However, the majority of family violence victims in Australia are women, and this is most likely to be perpetrated by a man.

 What else is the Shire doing in the family violence space / how can I get more information?

 The Shire has a long-standing commitment to working in partnership to address the gendered drivers of family violence in our community by supporting efforts in:

 - Challenging condoning of violence against women